elnahueeeee/BioScraPyer/README.md

 scrapper that tells you about the climate change

 ## instructions of use:
+- the version is python 3.11.0 for this proyect
+- open main.py and install the dependencies with pip install requierements.txt
 - open the notebook in colab
 - insert an ngrok token
 - execute the notebook